fturannn/n11-TalentHub-Final-Assignment/README.md

 - Logging mechanism and Exception handling are integrated to enhance system reliability.

 - RabbitMQ message broker is used for logging and error handling, with logs persisted into a PostgreSQL database.

+- Docker Compose is employed for easy deployment and management of the application.

 ### The project encompasses the following endpoints: